 Placement in ENG 100 AND placement in MATH 100 OR equivalent OR instructor approval.
-Contact Hours (per week)

-ERTH101L - Introduction to Geology Lab (LAB - Laboratory) Description
+ERTH101L - Introduction to Geology Lab (LAB - Laboratory)

 Laboratory course offered as an optional part of the Dynamic Earth lecture course.
 The class will study structure and properties of the earth, rocks, and minerals; make topographic maps, interpret geologic maps; interpret seismic data, groundwater properties, and geological timescale.
 On-campus field trips conducted to learn about surface phenomena are optional.
 Class meets for 3 hours of lab per week (Formerly GG 101L).